-On a Sunday morning filled with all kinds of emotion, American Breezy Johnson won the women’s Olympic downhill race in Cortina.
+On a Sunday morning filled with all kinds of emotion, American Breezy Johnson won the women’s Olympic downhill race.
 It was the first gold medal of Johnson’s career and the first awarded to the United States at the 2026 Winter Olympics.

 With the victory, the 30-year-old added another piece of hardware to her rapidly expanding collection.
 She was a double world champion in 2025, securing gold in the downhill and team combined — alongside Mikaela Shiffrin (USA) — in Salbaach, Austria.